grzesiek-galezowski/tdd-ebook/manuscript/220_Weaker_and_better_composabiity.md

 And there are some heuristics that let us get closer to these qualities:

-#### Short interactions

-TODO may be many small interfaces we interact with.
-Constructor bloat

-#### Method calls crafted from the perspective of senders
+#### Craft messages to reflect sender's intention

-The protocols are simpler if they are designed from the perspective of the object that sends the signal, not the one that receives it.
-In other words, methods should be adjusted to exactly meet the needs of the senders.
+The protocols are simpler if they are designed from the perspective of the object that sends the message, not the one that receives it.
+In other words, methods should reflect the intention of senders rather than capabilities of recipients.

-As an example, let us look at a code for logging in:
+As an example, let us look at a code for logging in that uses an instance of an `AccessGuard` class:

 {lang="csharp"}
 ~~~